Paulariv/WebpagePR/_posts/2023-02-09-VideoAnalysis.md

 frameborder="0"
 allowfullscreen ></iframe>

 This is a video of me performing a barbell squat improperly.
-It outlines the mistakes I was making, aswell as points where I should improve.
+It outlines the mistakes I was making, as well as points where I should improve.
 The video analysis was done with the desktop app Dartfish.